thinkbean/drupdates/README.md

 Test is box is installed properly by running `box --version`.

-Once installed, you can run the following commands to build and install the `drupdates` executable.
+Once box is installed, you can run the following commands to build and install the `drupdates` executable.

 ```
+# Instsalled the project requirements
 composer install

+# Creates dist/drupdates.phar
 make build

+# Copies dist/drupdates.phar to /usr/local/bin/drupdates
 make install

+# Deletes dist/drupdates.phar
 make clean
 ```

-This should create the `phar` file and copy it to `/usr/local/bin/drupdates`.

 You can test if drupdates is installed properly by running `drupdates --version`.